Manji (Blade of the Immortal): Creation

-Appearances
+Fictional character biography

 As the series opens, Manji and Machi have somewhat settled down in Edo with Yaobikuni and O-Yō.
 After an encounter with Shido "Johnny" Goybutsu, a bounty hunter disguised as a priest, Manji begins to question the purpose of his immortality.
 That same night he awakens to discover that Shido Hishiyasu, brother of "Johnny" Goybutsu, has kidnapped Machi in an attempt to force a confrontation between himself and Manji so that he can avenge his brother.
 Manji returns to Yaobikuni the next day with a proposal, to make amends for the 100 "good men" that he killed before, Manji will kill 1000 "evil men" and then the Kessen-Chu will leave his body.

 Some time later a young woman, Asano Rin, arrives at Manji's hut seeking his aid in avenging the murder of her parents at the hands of a renegade sword school, the Itto-Ryu.
 Eventually, due to the fact that Rin bears a resemblance to his deceased sister, Manji does agree to protect her on her quest.
 Soon after, the duo have their first encounter with a member of the Itto-Ryu.
 For the past two years love letters had been arriving at the Asano dojo addressed to Rin, using these the two track down Kuroi Sabato, a tall Itto-Ryu swordsmen covered head to toe in armor and a long cloak, and confront him one night.
 Initially Manji hangs back, allowing Rin a chance to confront and get a confession from Kuroi.
 With his identity confirmed Manji enters the scene, attempting to engage Kuroi in battle only to find that the swordsmen is utterly obsessed with Rin to such a point that he completely ignores Manji.
 He pushes past Manji, leaving his back wide open for an attack.
 Manji takes the opening and quickly finds himself cut in two at the waist as Kuroi reveals that he has the ability to rotate his body completely backwards.
 Manji manages to crawl up behind Kuroi and literally cut him to ribbons.